alissatroiano/MS-1/README.md

 * The jumbotron image was copied from [Unsplash](https://unsplash.com/photos/D2uK7elFBU4)

 * All of the icons on Infinity’s website were imported from [Font Awesome](https://fontawesome.com/) and styled with the project's primary color.

+* The photo of Octavia Bliss in the 'Quotes' section was copied from [Pexels](https://www.pexels.com/photo/woman-practicing-yoga-3822904/).

+* The photo of Daniel Zen in the 'Quotes' section was copied from [Unsplash](https://unsplash.com/photos/hyfRxVq9OUk).

+* The photo of Sara Solar in the 'Quotes' section was copied from [Pexels](https://www.pexels.com/photo/exercising-keeps-oneself-healthy-3768918/).

 ### Acknowledgements